nihzh/nihzh.github.io/docs/Edinburgh/Blockchans and Distributed Ledgers.md

 *Message*: a transaction except it is **produces by a contract**
 - Exist only in the Ethereum execution environment
 - Leads to the recipient account running its code
-- Relationship with other contracts
+- Establish relationships with other contracts

 Ethereum Virtual Machine
 - A quashi Turing complete machine